-- 3. A frame will appear over the selected area.
-You can now edit your screenshot: - Select a tool you want to add to your screenshot: Line , Arrow, Frame or Highlighter.
-Hold the left mouse button and drag to draw a shape. - Change the color and width of your shape. - Drag by the green arrow circle or the white circles on the edges to resize the element; rotate by dragging the green circle left or right: - If you need to move the capture area, click the Drag-area mode button.
+- Click the Editor button to edit your screenshot. - Select a tool you want to add to your screenshot: Line , Arrow , Frame or Highlighter .
+Hold the left mouse button and drag to draw a shape. - Change the color and width of your shape. - Drag by the green arrow circle or the white circles on the edges to resize the element; rotate by dragging the green circle left or right: